plasticmacaroni/bg3-missables/checklist.md

 - Get the Owlbear Cub (and pet him in the middle of the night, of course)
 - Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before leaving
 # Act 3 Shortlist (WIP, as the author has not finished this yet)
-- INFO: Feel free to send requests for issues/updates you'd like to see [here](https://github.com/plasticmacaroni/bg3-missables/issues)
+- INFO: Feel free to send requests for issues/updates you'd like to see [here](https://github.com/plasticmacaroni/bg3-missables/issues) (click "New Issue" to log a request)
 - ::missable::[Free Counselor Florrick](https://bg3.wiki/wiki/Free_Counsellor_Florrick) before 5 long rests
 - ::missable::[Help the Ox](https://bg3.wiki/wiki/Help_the_Devilish_Ox) before going to the lower city
 - ::missable::[Solve murders](https://bg3.wiki/wiki/Investigate_the_Murders) before going to the tribunal